yuksk/SIDAM/src/SIDAM/fileloader/readme.md

 End
 ```

-Save your function in a procedure file and place the file in this folder.
+Save your function in a procedure file.

+### 2 Place your procedure file

+You can add your procedure file here.
+Instead, you can put your procedure file
+at any location.
+If you do so, you need to specify the folder where you put
+your procedure file in the configuration file.
+See below.

-### 2. Modify SIDAM.toml
+### 3. Modify the configuration file

-The main routine to load a data file selects a data loading function based
+The main routine to load a data file selects a loading function based on the
-on the extension of the file.
-Relationship between extensions and data loading
+extension of the data file.
+You need to register your function in the
+configuration file.
+Also, if you put your procedure file at any place not here,
+you need to specify the folder in the configuration file. `SIDAM.default.toml`
-functions are written in `SIDAM.toml`.
-See `SIDAM.default.toml` for details.
+for details.